Renogy inverter failure

 These days, if we want something, we pay for it, and it takes any questionability out in terms of bias.
 There’s a lot of people taking gear for free (and we get heaps of requests), and I think its hard to tell whether they are being truthful, especially when many don’t even declare its been gifted.

-I’ve mentioned on a number of occasions that we’re happy with the Renogy gear, and I’ll comment on that more below, but know that this post is honest, not meant with any ill intention, and hopefully something you can learn from.
+I’ve mentioned on a number of occasions that we’re happy with the Renogy gear, and I’ll comment on that more below, but know that this post is honest, not meant with any ill intention, and written purely for the benefit of those following along.
+Take it however you want, but these are our honest thoughts.

 Inverter use case